 If your child starts hand flapping, be observant about the circumstances under which it’s happening.
 Is your child excited, stressed, or fatigued?
 Does it happen at certain times or places?
 The more information you can gather, the easier it will be for a profession to determine what’s going on.

+If your kiddo is engaging in self-harming behaviors, stop reading right now and contact a medical professional for help.
 From a physical standpoint, stimming and hand flapping are rarely hazardous.
-That said, stimming is a term that can be applied to any number of behaviors and they may not all be safe.
+That said, stimming is a term that can be applied to any number of behaviors, some of which may not be safe.
 If your child hits their head against a wall in order to self-stim, for example, it may be best to redirect that behavior.